axonivy/docker-samples/README.md

 Running ivy in demo mode.
 Runs without license.

+## ivy-mariadb

+Setup of an ivy engine with maria db as system database.

+Environments variables ared used to setup the connection between ivy and mariadb.

 ## ivy-mysql-elasticsearch

 Setup of an ivy engine with mysql as system database and